 All 5-year full-time BEd programmes are aimed at training pre-service teachers who will be equipped well with in-depth major-related knowledge and professional teacher training.
-Graduates of these programmes are eligible to become fully qualified and registered teachers in kindergarten, primary or secondary schools in Hong Kong subject to the approval by the EDB.
+Graduates of these programmes are eligible to apply to become fully qualified and registered teachers in kindergarten, primary or secondary schools in Hong Kong subject to the approval by the EDB.

 Graduates of the 5-year full-time co-terminal double degree progrmames will be awarded both Bachelor of Arts and Bachelor of Education qualifications.
 They will be equipped with solid subject knowledge in addition to in-depth knowledge and skills in professional teaching training.